 You can hit the following keys to perform different visualization actions:

 W / S

-Changes the next color gradient for temperature representation.
+Changes to the next color gradient for temperature representation.
 This will change the color scale for another with a different base color and number of colors to represent the lowest/coldest and highest/warmest.
-When you get to the las available gradient, pressing the key will go back to the first.
+When you get to the last available gradient, pressing the key will go back to the first.

 This might be useful when the values are very similar and belong to the same range so they would be represented in the same or very similar color.
 This way we might be overlooking the differences in the values because of the lack of contrast and changing the gradient could help so that the values would be represented differently.

 |Increases the opacity of the areas for easier visualization of the areas represented.|